top of page

 The Library Bach

-'The Library' refers to the original bach on this property, a small relocated country library at 62 Totara Avenue.
+'The Library' refers to the original bach, a small, relocated country library at 62 Totara Avenue.
 This now serves as a characterful sleepout and sits behind the main bach.
 Just over two hours from Nelson and ten minutes from Collingwood, the large section is home to giant tōtara and native birds along with superb inlet and mountain views.

 Plentiful kuikore (cockles) and pipi are a short stroll away at low tide.
-Other features include a superb selection of natural history, children's and other fiction books, a large record collection, gas hot water and stove top, a trampoline, 3 kayaks, a paddle board, 2 bikes, an outside bath and a composting indoor toilet.
+Other features include a superb selection of natural history, children's and other fiction books, a large record collection, gas hot water and stove top, kayaks, paddle board, an outside bath and a composting indoor toilet.

 The Library Bach has won an NZIA Resene Architecture Award and a Bookabach Silver Piwa Award for Best Hospitality.

-For every night The Library Bach is booked, a $5.00 donation is made to the Nelson Community Foodbank Trust Inc. The Nelson Community Food Bank delivers food parcels to families and individuals experiencing hardship and it is a registered charity (No. CC29561) https://www.nelsoncommunityfoodbank.org.nz/
+Every night The Library Bach is booked, a $5.00 donation is made to the Nelson Community Foodbank Trust Inc. The Food Bank delivers food parcels to families and individuals experiencing hardship and is a registered charity (No. CC29561).
+Over $3,000 has so far been raised. https://www.nelsoncommunityfoodbank.org.nz/.

 He kororā, he tohu oranga